Kamala-Dadashova/Bayesian-STATISTICS/README.md

 ### Why Use Bayesian Methods?
 Bayesian statistics isn’t just about crunching numbers; it’s a dynamic way to refine your understanding of the problem as you gather more information.
 Whether you're optimizing machine learning models, making medical diagnoses, or driving business decisions, Bayesian methods offer a powerful framework for making data-driven decisions that evolve with your insights.

-Dive into Bayesian statistics and transform your approach to data analysis and decision-making!